 And yes, by lack of bigger accounts, I have to place myself at spot number 3, haha.

-I started droning in August 2018 and been flying ever since.
+I first started droning back in August 2018 and I’ve been flying ever since.
 Trying out different perspectives and different editing techniques.
-I’ve just returned from a 15 months world trip, shooting the most beautiful places our earth has to offer !! 🙂
+My drone passion became obvious during my 15 months world trip, shooting the most beautiful places our earth has to offer !!
+And recently turned this passion into my full-time job 🙂

 5. Matthias Matteo

 Next up is Matthias, French speaker from Brussels, a very friendly lad with some great photography skills.
 Going by @matyazoo_ on Instagram, he has amassed around 15k followers!
 Not bad 🙂

-He told me he’s only been shooting drone photography for about 3 years now.
-Impressive! (active longer as a ‘normal’ photographer though)
+He told me he’s only been shooting drone photography for about 4 years now.
+Impressive! (active longer as a ‘normal’ photographer though) Not very actively posting anymore, but his skills are still there.

 6. Olivier Symon